davionli/Bootstrap-Portfolio/README.md

 # Bootstrap-Portfolio

-Bottstrap-Portfoilo is the first assignment we use bootstrap
+Bootstrap-Portfoilo is the first assignment we use bootstrap

 ## About me